 If you’re not too familiar with high quality leather, I recommend getting something made with vegetable tanned leather, as your initial foray into the good stuff.
 The look feel, and smell are quite special.

 Along with smooth leather, there are a variety of textures available.
 Most of them are artificial—that is they are embossed onto the leather.
 Most patterns are made to emulate natural grain, but there are quite a few abstract patterns, as well.
-Two of the best known being Epsom and Saffiano.
+Two of the best known patterns are known as Epsom and Saffiano.

 The process of milling (tumbling) also has the effect of giving rich texture to the leather.
 Milling makes the leather softer, while embossing makes the leather firmer.

 While embossing is widely employed in the production of cheap leathers, there’s nothing inherently wrong with it.
-Many high-end leathers are embossed.
-Just know that it won’t feel as natural, whereas milling the leather has the opposite effect.
+Many great leathers are embossed.

 Finishes range from none at all to heavy finishes that make the leather almost plastic-like.
 Tanneries that start with high quality hides have the luxury of using lighter finishes, and therefore producing a more natural and luxurious product.
-Lesser quality hides are dyed with the aid of pigments to cover up blemishes.
+Lesser quality hides rely on pigments in dyeing and finishing to cover up blemishes and give more uniformity to the leather.
 Waxes are also widely employed to give the leather certain properties.